marifpereira/interactiveAvatarChallenge/README.md

 - **Custom CSS Animations** - Keyframe animations for smooth effects

 ### 3D & Avatar
-**Note**: We attempted to implement 3D rendering with Three.js, but due to time constraints and the complexity of integrating large 3D models (GLB files exceeded 100MB), we opted for a **2D static image approach** with dynamic PNG switching based on emotions.
+**Note**: I attempted to implement 3D rendering with Three.js, but due to time constraints and the complexity of integrating large 3D models (GLB files exceeded 100MB), I opted for a **2D static image approach** with dynamic PNG switching based on emotions.

-**What We Tried**:
+**What I Tried**:
 - Three.js for 3D rendering
 - GLTFLoader for 3D model loading
 - Multiple GLB files for different emotions (happy, sad, surprised, closed eyes)